bloomingseed/youtubect/README.md

     - Comment
     - Send result
     - Batch processing
+- New features:
+    - Rest time intervals: Define which intervals should the task be delayed.
+    - Multiple user: each user can **create new sheet** with **same sheet format** and work from there, or use the same sheet as long as no user executes any same row.
 - Comment box and randomize: Not developed, but can use excel for that: Alt+Enter for multi-line comment, the randomize formula is already done in the spreadsheet.

 # How to run